Disappearance of ARA San Juan

-On 15 November 2017, the Argentine submarine ARA San Juan disappeared off the coast of Argentina while on a training exercise.
-After a search lasting 15 days, the Argentine Navy downgraded the operation from a rescue mission to a search for the submarine's wreck, implying they had given up any hope of finding survivors among its crew of 44.
+On 15 November 2017, the Argentine submarine ARA San Juan disappeared in the South Atlantic off the coast of Argentina while on a training exercise.
+After a search lasting 15 days, the Argentine Navy downgraded the operation from a rescue mission to a search for the submarine's wreck, implying they had given up hope of finding survivors among its crew of 44.
 It was the worst submarine disaster since the accident on Chinese submarine 361 in 2003, and the second worst peacetime naval disaster in Argentina after the 1949 sinking of the minesweeper ARA Fournier.

 On 16 November 2018, a year after the disappearance of the submarine, her wreck was found in the South Atlantic by the private company Ocean Infinity at a depth of 907 m at 45°56′59″S 59°46′22″W.

 Background

 ARA San Juan (S-42), a TR-1700-class diesel-electric submarine in service with the Argentine Navy since 19 November 1985, was built in West Germany by Thyssen Nordseewerke.
 She was laid down on 18 March 1982 and launched on 20 June 1983.
 San Juan underwent a mid-life update from 2008 to 2013, which included replacing all battery elements.

 In early November 2017, San Juan was part of a navy exercise in Tierra del Fuego which included the sinking of the ex ARA Comodoro Somellera as a target.
 With the war game completed and after a short visit to Ushuaia open to the public, the submarine got underway to her home base at Mar del Plata.